alibaba/heterogeneity-aware-lowering-and-optimization/README.md

 - [TensorRT™](https://developer.nvidia.com/tensorrt)
 - [XNNPACK](https://github.com/google/XNNPACK)

-And we welcome new hardware platforms to join us.
+And we welcome new accelerator platforms to join in the ODLA community.

 ## Partners